jina-ai/finetuner/docs/concepts/login.md

 3. Storing fine-tuned models (referred to as Artifacts) on the Jina AI Cloud.
 4. Performing billing (applicable only when the user exhausts their free resources).

-By default, the data and fine-tuned model are only visible to you, unless you choose to publish them manually by setting a `public` flag.
+By default, your data and fine-tuned models are visible only to you unless you publish them by manually setting the `public` flag to `True`.
 ```

 ## Namespace

-Users of Jina AI Cloud have a namespace that is linked to their personal account.
+Jina AI Cloud users automatically have a namespace linked to their accounts.
-This namespace ensures that even if data or artifacts share the same name,
+This ensures that even if two users give some artifact or resource the same name,
-they are separated.
+they can be separately addressed.

 If you want to download public data or models published by other users,
 you must add `[namespace]/` before the name of the data or artifact.